-Once mired in political turmoil, Perú is a vibrant country with a restabalizing economy.
-Many businesses see it as an investment opportunity, with service providers in other Latin American countries setting up operations there, focusing on web and mobile applications.
-When hiring programmers, they only choose the best and brightest technical engineers from Peru’s top universities.
+Many businesses see Perú as an investment opportunity, with service providers in other Latin American countries setting up operations there.
+Focusing on web and mobile applications, they only choose the best and brightest software engineers from Perú’s top universities.

-Peru has the potential to be a center for innovation, according to the Oxford Business Group’s 2019 report, although slow progress in rolling out regional fibre-optic networks has stalled plans to digitally connect the entire country.
+Perú has the potential to be a center for innovation, according to an Oxford Business Group report, although slow progress in rolling out regional fiber-optic networks has stalled plans to digitally connect the entire country.
 Investment in R&D and innovation has been increasing, partly as a result of greater government commitment to science and technology.
-Local initiatives include Laboratoria , a coding school for women that has already graduated more than 1,500 developers, of whom 80% now work in tech, and Crack the Code, a school program teaching computer science and the basics of programming to school students.
+Local initiatives include Laboratoria , a coding school for women that has already graduated more than 2,000 developers, and Crack the Code, which teaches computer science and the basics of programming to school students.
 In just one example of the way digital innovation has been driven by the pandemic, Wawa, a locally made laptop powered by a solar panel, has given poorer children improved access online.

 Spanish is the official language but Peruvian engineers are fluent in English and familiar with the business culture and mindset of the US.